JohnCremona/CMFs/PostgresSchema.md

   * check_box_count : there should be a row present for every pair (N,k) satisfying a box constraint on N,k,Nk2
   * check_box_traces : check that traces is set if space is in a box with traces set and no dimension constraint
   * check_dim_wt1 : for k = 1 check that dim = dihedral_dim + a4_dim + a5_dim + s4_dim
-  * check_traces_display : check that trace_display is present whenever traces is
+  * check_trace_display : check that trace_display is present whenever traces is
   * check_traces_len : if present, check that traces has length at least 1000
   * check_mf_dim : check that eis_dim + cusp_dim = mf_dim
   * check_dim : check that eis_new_dim + mf_new_dim = dim